-Before accrediting anyone as a home missionary, the committee, by interviewing the applicant and by any other means it chooses to adopt, must satisfy itself of:
+Before accrediting anyone as a home missionary, the committee must:

-- a) the applicant's Christian character and conviction and his sense of divine call; - b) his satisfactory length of membership in and service to the Presbyterian Church of Australia, which should not be less than 12 months; - c) his subscription to the Westminster Confession of Faith as read in the light of the Declaratory Statement; - d) his attainment to a sufficient level of theological understanding; - e) his owning and acceptance of the purity of worship as practised in the Presbyterian Church of Victoria; - his owning of the Presbyterian form of government as founded on the Word of God and agreeable thereto and his commitment to firmly and constantly adhere to, and to the utmost of his power, to assert, maintain and defend the same; - g) his right motivation for gospel ministry, namely, zeal for the glory of God, love to the Lord Jesus Christ, and a desire to save souls; - h) his willingness and ability to undertake such further study as may be directed by the presbytery in consultation with the committee; - i) his ability in preaching and public speaking; - j) his capacity for making acceptable contacts with people; - k) his good health as assessed by a medical practitioner; - his having a satisfactory police record check; - m) his having a current Working with Children Check; - n) his having completed all PCV Safe Church requirements for a person in leadership; and - o) if the applicant is a candidate for the ministry, his application having the approval of the Theological Education Committee.
+- a) by interviewing the applicant and by any other means it chooses to adopt, satisfy itself of: - i) the applicant's Christian character and conviction and his sense of divine call; - ii) his satisfactory length of membership in and service to the Presbyterian Church of Australia, which should not be less than 12 months; - iii) his subscription to the Westminster Confession of Faith as read in the light of the Declaratory Statement; - iv) his attainment to a sufficient level of theological understanding; - v) his owning and acceptance of the purity of worship as practised in the Presbyterian Church of Victoria; - vi) his owning of the Presbyterian form of government as founded on the Word of God and agreeable thereto and his commitment to firmly and constantly adhere to, and to the utmost of his power, to assert, maintain and defend the same; - vii) his right motivation for gospel ministry, namely, zeal for the glory of God, love to the Lord Jesus Christ, and a desire to save souls; - viii) his willingness and ability to undertake such further study as may be directed by the presbytery in consultation with the committee; - ix) his ability in preaching and public speaking; - x) his capacity for making acceptable contacts with people; - xi) his good health as assessed by a medical practitioner; - xii) his having a satisfactory police record check; - xiii) his having a current Working with Children Check; - xiv) his having completed all PCV Safe Church requirements for a person in leadership; and - xv) if the applicant is a candidate for the ministry, his application having the approval of the Theological Education Committee. - b) by requiring the applicant to undergo psychological testing and assessment to be arranged by the committee at its expense and administered by a mental health professional external to the PCV, satisfy itself of the applicant's suitability to undertake work involving children as a home missionary.